GaloisInc/pate/demos/feb-2023/README.rst

 the trampoline) and has determined that these registers may be unequal between the original and patched binaries at the synchronization point.

-Select r7 by entering `10`.
+Select r7 by entering `10`, then select option `11` to not include any additional registers.
 This tells the verifier to enforce the property that GPR 7 has the same value in the original and patched binaries at the beginning of the instruction at `0x11d66`.
 This is enforced by computing a sufficient *equivalence condition* and propagating this backwards